FfEilistraee/lancer-briefings-thingy/README.md

 - `summary` feeds the hover preview.
 Keep it short and punchy.
 - `quickFacts` and `tooltipFacts` add labeled bullet points inside the hover card.
+- Any quick fact with a `date`, `year`, or date-like label is parsed into the article timeline component.
 - The Obsidian-style `> [!infobox]` callout still works; every table row is parsed into the right-hand infobox.
 - Use `[[Double Brackets]]` to link between entries.
 Hovering shows a pop-up, and clicking takes you straight to the target file (terms simply show their hover card).
+- Populate `tags` generously—the viewer now highlights popular tags per category and uses them to recommend related entries beneath each article.

 ### _base.css